 Another great travel option is the OXO Travel Seat.
 This seat is very easy to fold into a flat or standing position (some would say easier than the Potette) for use on a regular toilet or as a stand-alone potty.
 This one has a splash guard for boys and comes with a drawstring bag for storage.
 You can also buy OXO leak-proof bag refills with absorbent liners.

-The main appeal of the Jerrybox Travel Potty Seat is that it folds up really small so you can easily store it in your bag until you need it.
+The main appeal of the foldable travel potty seat is that it folds up really small so you can easily store it in your bag until you need it.
 This is a handy option, since most travel potties will take up quite a lot of room in your diaper bag or purse, even when folded flat.

-If you hate washing your car seat cover as much as I do, protect it from accidents with this piddle pad from Summer Infant.
+If you hate washing your car seat cover as much as I do, protect it from accidents with this piddle pad.

 That’s it for our favorite gear — happy pottying!